February 3rd History, Trivia, and Fun Facts

 1923 (Volcano Eruption) Kamchatka.

-1943 – The SS Dorchester is sunk by a German U-boat.
-Only 230 of 902 men aboard survive; the event is described in the the Four Chaplains Story.
+1943 – A German U-boat sank the SS Dorchester.
+Only 230 of 902 men aboard survive; the event is described in the Four Chaplains Story.

 1947 – The coldest weather ever recorded in North America was at Snag, Yukon: -63 °C or -81 °F.